Dwight B. Heath

-Dwight B. Heath (born November 19, 1930) is research professor of anthropology at Brown University in Providence, Rhode Island.
-He has published extensively in many areas of anthropology, especially on the subject of alcohol drinking patterns and their relationship to culture.
+Dwight B. Heath (November 19, 1930 – 2017) was an American research professor of anthropology at Brown University in Providence, Rhode Island.
+He published extensively in many areas of anthropology, especially on the subject of alcohol drinking patterns and their relationship to culture.
 Heath earned his Ph.D. from Yale in 1959, as well as his undergraduate degree from Harvard.
-Heath has critiqued the viability of neo-prohibitionism as an effective approach to reducing alcohol abuse and consults on a diversity of issues with governments and scientific organizations around the world.
+Heath critiqued the viability of neo-prohibitionism as an effective approach to reducing alcohol abuse and consults on a diversity of issues with governments and scientific organizations around the world.
+Heath died in 2017.